X-ray Safety Program Manual

 It is a type of ionizing radiation (maximum energy greater than 5 keV) that is generally produced from machines rather than emitted from radioactive materials.
 X-rays are made up of photons.

-University of Toronto X-ray Safety Policy
+University of Toronto X-ray Safety Program

 Preamble